n2cholas/shapecheck/README.md

 concise syntax for expressing shapes serves to document code as well, so new users can quickly understand what's going on.

+This library has minimal overhead, and can be easily disabled globally after prototyping if desired.
 With frameworks like JAX or TensorFlow, "runtime" is actually "compile" or "trace" time, so you don't pay any cost during execution.
 For frameworks like PyTorch, asynchronous execution will hide the cost of shape checking.
 You only pay a small overhead with synchronous, eager frameworks like numpy.

 This library was inspired by many other tools, including [nptyping](https://github.com/ramonhagenaars/nptyping),